• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-House of Representatives has enjoined all its agriculture-related committees to interface with ministries and agencies of government and development partners to develop protocols to manage food resources and mitigate impending food crises.
+The House of Representatives has instructed all its agriculture-related committees to collaborate with ministries, agencies of the government, and development partners to develop protocols for managing food resources and mitigating impending food crises.

 ADVERTISEMENT

-The House also urged the National Emergency Management Agency (NEMA), the Presidency and the Ministry of Agriculture to begin to make arrangements to mitigate the emerging food challenge.
+The House also urged the National Emergency Management Agency (NEMA), the Presidency, and the Ministry of Agriculture to begin making arrangements to mitigate the emerging food challenge.

-The member representing Donga/Ussa/Takum/Special area of Taraba State, Hon Rimamnde Shawulu Kwewum had in a motion of urgent importance co-sponsored by the member from Abua/Odual and Ahoada East constituency of Rivers State, Hon Solomon Bob emphasised the need to emplace emergency programmes and protocols for the impending food shortages.
+The member representing Donga/Ussa/Takum/Special area of Taraba State, Hon Rimamnde Shawulu Kwewum, in a motion of urgent importance co-sponsored by the member from Abua/Odual and Ahoada East constituency of Rivers State, Hon Solomon Bob, emphasised the need to implement emergency programmes and protocols for the impending food shortages.

 ADVERTISEMENT

-The lawmakers noted that the world generally is apprehensive of an impending massive shortage of food and possible famine.
+The lawmakers noted that the world is generally apprehensive about an impending massive food shortage and possible famine.

-According to the motion, while the current impending food shortage is directly related to the Ukraine- Russia war which has impacted negatively on supply of grains and fertilizer, some areas have remained under armed conflicts.
+According to the motion, while the current impending food shortage is directly related to the Ukraine-Russia war, which has negatively impacted the supply of grains and fertiliser, some areas have remained under armed conflicts.

 RelatedPosts